sachinlim/discord-bot/README.md

 Sometimes, items are sold in bulk in a single listing, such as "5x Intel i5-7400", meaning the price for the listing is 5 times higher than if it was a single item sold.
 To try and avoid abnormalities like these, trimming is done by 15% from the lowest and highest prices, reducing the total list of items down to 70%.
 This should mean that most of the outliers are removed.

-In the event that there is a typo in the search term or the item does not exist, an error message is sent.
+In the event that there is a typo in the search term or the item does not exist, an error message is sent:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/80691974/208090929-065cead7-6951-41d9-bf64-3519e189e7c7.JPG">